Rights of Crime Victims in Wisconsin

 To the expeditious return of property when it is no longer needed as evidence.

-To file for Crime Victims Compensation, as provided by law.
+To file a Crime Victim Compensation, as provided by law.

 To notice of a decision to close or dismiss a case or defer prosecution, if the offender is a juvenile.